New protocols for high connectivity need robust protection for reliability and safety.

 To create robust, reliable designs, engineers should consider ESD protection solutions early in the design process.
 In addition, engineers should review and understand the system-level ESD testing required for these modules.

 ISO 10605 simulates the discharge of a human body inside or outside a vehicle.
 It specifically covers ESD in assembly, ESD caused by service staff, and ESD caused by passengers.
 ISO 10605 is partly

 based on IEC 61000-4-2, a standard for system-level ESD immunity.
 However, it has several key provisions specific to automotive uses.
 For one thing, ISO 10605 does not define a specific upper limit of stress voltage.
-The test voltages are generally in the range of 2 kV to 15 kV for direct-contact discharge, and 15 kV to 25 kV for discharge through an air gap.
-Moreover, some automotive manufacturers have devised their own ESD stress levels — some parts can have specifications as high as 30 kV contact, 30 kV air gap discharge.
+The test voltages range between 2 kV to 15 kV for direct-contact discharge and 15 kV to 25 kV for discharge through an air gap.
+Moreover, some automotive manufacturers have devised their ESD stress levels — some parts can have specifications as high as 30 kV contact and 30 kV air gap discharge.